Tororoi/pixel-vee/README.md

   </tr>
   <tr>
     <td width="66" height="52" valign="middle"> <img src="public/pixelv-fill.svg" alt="Fill" width="40"/> </td>
     <td> Fill in contiguous spaces of color.
-This tool is a vector type tool so the position and color can be adjusted at any time.
-Adjusting the position will hide any actions that came after the fill action until you are done making adjustments. </td>
+This tool is a vector type tool so the position and color can be adjusted at any time. </td>
   </tr>
   <tr>
     <td colspan="2"> Line (/ or Hold Shift with Brush) </td>